sandhyaparna/AWS/AWS ML Speciality/Practice Questions/README.md

 * Instance Segmentation - Autonomous vehicle model
 * When model takes too long to converge: Normalize data before sending or batch normalization
 * Aws Sagemaker tuning jobs to tune hyperparameters
-* Glue can convert data to parquet format
+* Glue can convert data to parquet format.
+It integrates with both Athena & redshift spectrum.
+Runs spark or scala or pyspark code
-* Firehose can convert from csv or json to to parquet or ORC and also supports compression
+* Firehose can convert from csv or json to to parquet or ORC (columnar data) and also supports compression
+* Kinesis Data Analytics and Athena use SQL
+* Kinesis Data Analytics ML algos: Random cut forest, hotspots
 * Advantages of Edge:
   * ML models will run upto 2x better performance
   * Required framework memory is reduced 10x